crystal-ball/componentry/guides/v3 Migration.md

 * The non-standard dropdown classes `dropup`, `dropright`, `dropleft` and `dropdown-menu` have been removed.
 * Styles are no longer published at `/dist`!
 Styles are published in `/styles`.
+* The `ListGroup` component has been renamed to `List`.
+It will be updated with props to work with any lists, eg `.list-unstyled`.
+This also reflects the evolution from a Bootstrap implementation, to a sensible defaults/naming library.

 ## Updates